This post contains affiliate links & photos. See our full disclosure here.

 2. Decorate main spaces

-- Deck out your living room with lighted garland, holiday-themed throw pillows, and, of course, your Christmas tree.
+- Deck out your living room simply with a lighted garland, maybe a few holiday-themed throw pillows, some candles, and, of course, your Christmas tree.

-- Add holiday touches in the kitchen and dining area with holiday placemats, dish towels, and a holiday centerpiece.
+- Add light holiday touches in the kitchen and dining area with holiday placemats, maybe some holiday-colored dish towels, and a holiday centerpiece on the table.

-- Playing holiday music is also an easy way to set the holiday mood without overspending.
+- Playing holiday music is also an easy way to set the holiday mood and touch on a different one of the five senses without overspending or visually overwhelming our spaces.

-If you haven’t collected garlands, throw pillow, dish towels, etc yet, begin to stock up a little at a time.
+If you haven’t collected garlands, throw pillows, dish towels, yet, begin to stock up a little at a time.
 This is especially budget-friendly if you pick up a few things after the holidays each year, while they’re on sale!

 3. Stock the pantry